philippeducasse/philippeducasse/README.md

 <h2>Full-stack Javascript web developer</h2>

-<h4>Driven by a passion for simplicity and elegance, I code comprehensive web applications using primarily Javascript.
+<h4>Driven by a passion for simplicity and elegance, I code comprehensive web applications using primarily Typescript.
 My rigorous coding practices, attention to detail, and problem-solving skills provide a harmonious connection between the user, the front-end, database and server.</h4>

 <h3> My skills include </h3>
 <div>